 • appreciate the factors that contribute towards teeth sustaining cracks.

 - Dr Oliver Pope

 CPD hours: 6 clinical hours

 Please note: Photographs may be taken at this event and may be used on the ADAVB website, social media or publications to promote ADAVB events and ADAVB membership.
 Please advise us if you do not wish to be photographed.

-This online blended learning and hands-on pre-clinical session will proceed as follows:
+This online learning and hands-on session will proceed as follows:

 - Online web lectures via learning management system Canvas

-- Online live Q&A session for follow-up questions and interaction with the presenters
+- Q&A session for follow-up questions at the hands on day

-- Hands-on pre-clinical lab session.
+- Hands-on session.
 This session is only available to participants who have first completed the online blended learning lectures, MCQ and live Q&A.

 Dr Varun Garg